Frederick Gordon Crosby: Crosby's work

 Crosby exhibited three times at the Royal Academy, the first in 1916 with his painting of Flt.
 Lt.
 Reggie Warneford shooting down an L37 over Ghent.
 This was both the first German zeppelin to be shot down by British aircraft, and the first aeronautical picture ever hung in the Royal Academy.

 Crosby produced many works in gouache and oil paint, but most of his oil paintings are confined to works about wartime aircraft.
 His less formal works were produced in charcoal or crayon.
-These were usually were created over the weekend for the Friday issue of Autocar.
+These were usually created over the weekend for the Friday issue of Autocar.
 There are nearly 300 of these originals that are still held in Autocar’s strong room.

 His work reflects the ease with which he was able to move between different media, from pen and ink to charcoal, crayons or watercolour, as well as a variety of sizes.
 Some of his most vibrant works being produced at the Targa Florio in Sicily, where he and W.F.
 Bradley were allowed to travel around the track by car during the race.
 Crosby was commissioned to make several paintings by Vincenzo Florio of the race, and these are still in possession of the Sicilian Automobile Club.
 Crosby also produced a set of 30, full colour caricatures of the foremost racers of the day with their cars, and worked on a number of plaques, sculptures and medallions of motoring subjects commissioned as trophies.
 Unfortunately, most of these are now missing.

 Crosby also created the Jaguar car 'leaping cat' mascot.
 This first appeared on Jaguar cars late in 1938.

 During the Second World War, Crosby produced some of his best works, especially the 'Roads of War' series, and his pictures of war at sea and in the air.

 Crosby was regularly commissioned to produce works that would be sold or auctioned to raise money for charities such as:

 Barnardos 1933-1934 French alps scene and;

 RAF benevolent fund, Aeroplane Diving - commissioned by King George VI.